i-Run/testy-box/README.md

 This project provides common extensions:

 * [WithObjectMapper](https://rocket.i-run.si/javadoc/fr/irun/testy/core/extensions/WithObjectMapper.html) configures a [Jackson](https://github.com/FasterXML/jackson) mapper for Java to JSON conversion.
-* [ChainedExtension](https://rocket.i-run.si/javadoc/fr/irun/testy/core/extensions/ChainedExtension.html) registers other test extensions and initialize them in the order of the declaration.
+* [ChainedExtension](https://rocket.i-run.si/javadoc/fr/irun/testy/core/extensions/ChainedExtension.html) registers other test extensions and initializes them in the order of the declaration.

 ### WithObjectMapper

-This extension creates and store an `ObjectMapper` at step `BeforeAll`.
-This mapper can be injected as parameter in test, setUp and tearDown methods.
+This extension creates and stores an `ObjectMapper` at step `BeforeAll`.
+This mapper can be injected as parameter.

 ```java
 @RegisterExtension